 What Are the Differences Between Flat Feet and a High Arch?

-Understanding these differences can make a world of difference to comfort, performance, and long-term foot health.
-Let’s break it down in a way that’s clear, relatable, and backed by what modern podiatry and foot-function research tells us.
+Understanding the differences between flat feet vs high arches can make a world of difference to daily comfort, sporting performance, and injury prevention.
+Let’s break it down in a way that’s clear, relatable, and backed by modern podiatry research.

 What Are Flat Feet?